 5. Skycole Locust

 This tree features tiny green leaves with a mild tinge of blue.
 The leaves can grow up to 25 centimeters and are usually compound.
 The plant also produces striking white flowers with a dash of pink and purple.
-Flowers may be found hanging in a cluster measuring between four to twelve inches in length.
+Flowers may be found hanging in a cluster measuring between four and twelve inches in length.

 6. Imperial Honey Locust

 Belonging to the family of Honey Locusts, the Imperial Honey Locust is one of the most widely popular and fine variants of shade trees.
 It has multiple ferns and a perfectly delicate structure with a yellowish or greenish tinge.
-In addition to serving as a Lawn tree, the Imperial Honey locust also doubles up as a popular street tree.
+In addition to serving as a lawn tree, the Imperial Honey locust also doubles up as a popular street tree.